maduwanthasl/Raspberry-pi-Media-Center/README.md

 ## Setup Raspberry Pi for LibreELEC OS
 ### My Setup
 1. **Download LibreELEC:**
    - Visit [LibreELEC Downloads](https://libreelec.tv/downloads/) and download the appropriate version for your Raspberry Pi.

-2. **Flash LibreELEC to MicroSD Card:**
-   - Use a tool like [Balena Etcher](https://www.balena.io/etcher/) to flash the downloaded image to your MicroSD card.
+You can also do this using [Raspberry Pi Imager.](https://www.raspberrypi.com/software/)

-3. **Insert MicroSD Card and Boot:**
+2. **Insert MicroSD Card and Boot:**
    - Insert the MicroSD card into your Raspberry Pi and connect it to your TV or monitor using the HDMI cable.
 Power up the Raspberry Pi.
+This will take a while.

-4. **Initial Setup:**
+3. **Initial Setup:**
    - Follow the on-screen instructions to complete the initial setup, including network configuration.
+If you want to access your Raspberry Pi using SSH, enable SSH and SAMBA.

-5. **Accessing LibreELEC:**
+4. **Accessing LibreELEC:**
    - Once setup is complete, you can access LibreELEC through the TV interface or via SSH for advanced configurations.

 ## Setup New Skins
 1. Navigate to **Settings** > **Interface** > **Skin**.